DamynChipman/EllipticForest/examples/README.md

 # EllipticForest Examples

-## Toybox
+## Hello

-A toybox for testing features.
+A "Hello World" test that imports the `EllipticForestApp` header, creates the app, checks for `matplotlibcpp`, then ends.

 ## Poisson